semdinsp/estorm_lotto_tools/README.md

 estorm_lotto_tools
 ============

-Tools for security and oter proprietary stuff
+Tools for security and other proprietary stuff

 Setup for Gemfury